ynput/ayon-documentation/website/docs/project_settings/project_settings_core.md

 1. `{root[work]}/{project[name]}/{hierarchy}/{asset}/config/aces.ocio`
 2. `{root[work]}/{project[name]}/{hierarchy}/config/aces.ocio`

-Procedure of resolving path (from above example) will look first into path 1st and if the path is not existing then it will try 2nd and if even that is not existing then it will fall back to global default.
+Procedure of resolving path (from above example) will look first into path number 1 and if the path does not exist then it will try path number 2.
+If none of the paths are found, it will fall back to global default.

 ### Using File rules
 File rules are inspired by [OCIO v2 configuration]((https://opencolorio.readthedocs.io/en/latest/guides/authoring/rules.html)).
 Each rule has a unique name which can be overridden by host-specific _File rules_ (example: `project_settings/nuke/imageio/file_rules/rules`).